 In states that have sales taxes applicable to all purchases, every citizen or resident who buys anything pays some sales tax.
-In this sense, citizen/beneficiaries may more equitably share the burden of paying for state or local government than is the case of the financing schemes already noted.
-The recent financial crisis has made clear that a state's revenues are vulnerable to economic downturns during which citizens or residents must reduce their purchases.
+Perhaps this is fairer than alternatives.
+The recent financial crisis has made clear that a state's revenues are vulnerable to economic downturns.
+Unemployment causes citizens or residents to reduce their purchases and so the sales tax that they pay.
 Such downturns are the very occasions when states need more funds to finance services for which their citizens stand in greater need.